-To demonstrate these commitments, Ipsos adheres to the principles relating to the processing of Personal Data found in the GDPR which are themselves an embodiment of the OECD principles.
-Ipsos respects the following principles, which are explained in more detail later, concerning Personal Data and that they are:
+To demonstrate these commitments, Ipsos adheres to the principles relating to the processing of Personal Data found in the NDPR Ipsos respects the following principles, which are explained in more detail later, concerning Personal Data and that they are:

-- Processed fairly and lawfully. - Processed for limited purposes and in an appropriate way. - Adequate, relevant and not excessive for the purpose. - Accurate. - Not kept longer than necessary for the purpose. - Processed in line with Data Subjects' rights. - Secure. - Not transferred to people or organisations situated in other countries without adequate protection.
+Processed fairly and lawfully.

+- > Processed for limited purposes and in an appropriate way. - > Adequate, relevant and not excessive for the purpose. - > Accurate. - > Not kept longer than necessary for the purpose. - > Processed in line with Data Subjects' rights. - Secure. - Not transferred to people or organisations situated in other countries without adequate data protection.